 Landlord responsibility for smoke and carbon monoxide detectors

-Regulations requiring private sector landlords to install smoke alarms and carbon monoxide detectors, location of devices, and exempt landlords.
+Regulations requiring social and private rented sector landlords to install smoke alarms and carbon monoxide detectors, location of devices, and exempt landlords.

 Overview of fire and carbon monoxide safety risks